saket108/AeroMixer/README.md

 ## Key Capabilities

 - Unified training and evaluation stack for image and video inputs.
-- Generic dataset support (no hard dependency on AVA/JHMDB/UCF24 structure).
+- Generic dataset support .
 - Open-vocabulary mode with closed/open class vocabularies.
 - CPU and GPU execution support for training and demo inference.